Application for Fall Brock Scholars Freshman Class

 Extracurricular and Co-Curricular Activities:

-- Please do not simply list all of your activities and involvement in this section. *This is not an opportunity to list activities in which you’ve held a leadership position, experiences you’ve had working an after-school job, your participation in athletic activities, etc. We’re looking for anything outside of your regular coursework that has contributed to your growth as a person.
-If you have had other familial obligations or less conventional extra-curricular activities, please include them if they have contributed meaningfully to your growth.
+- This is an opportunity to share selected activities in which you’ve held a leadership position, experiences you’ve had working an after-school job, your participation in athletic activities, etc. We’re looking for anything outside of your regular coursework that has contributed to your growth as a person.
+If you have had other obligations or less conventional extra-curricular activities, please include them if you think that they have contributed meaningfully to your growth.

 Short Answer Essay Prompts

-These should demonstrating sharp, original thinking and showcase your writing at its best.
+These should demonstrate sharp, original thinking and showcase your writing at its best.
 On the tab labeled “Requirements” you will find three prompts.
 Please ensure that you read the instructions and submission requirements for each prompt carefully, answer each prompt.
 The application prompts for the upcoming application cycle can be found below.

 Ex.
 Your response should be formatted like this: